 Is your little one physically, emotionally, and socially ready for the classroom?
-Most preschools start accepting children around two-and-a-half to three years old, but this isn’t a magic number.
+Most preschools consider an appropriate preschool age to be around two-and-a-half to three years old, but this isn’t a magic number for every child.

 So before you enroll your two-year-old in preschool, consider these factors: